nerdschoolbergen/introduction-to-javascript/intro/README.md

 Ok so back to our problem of a null paragraph.
 Can you guess why this is happening?

-No really.
-Think about it!
+No really, think about it a few second.

 The DOM is read sequentially from top to bottom.
 As the code is now, our `<script></script>` block is executed before anything in the `<body>` is even read initially.
 So when we try to find a `<p>` element, none exists because the parser haven't found it yet.